karimelbahi/as-task/README.md

 6. Unit Tests to cover core logic.

 ## App Features:
- Fetch and Display Images:
-⁃ On app launch, fetch 10 random images and display them in a list.
+• Fetch and Display Images:On app launch, fetch 10 random images and display them in a list.

-• Refresh Button:

-⁃ Add a button to fetch a new set of 10 images.
+• Refresh Button: ⁃ Add a button to fetch a new set of 10 images.

 • Error Handling:
 ⁃ Display an error screen when: